 Wildcat Canyon In Starved Rock State Park: La Salle County, Illinois

 When asked of Illinois’ natural attractions, another name on most lips would certainly be Starved Rock State Park.
 Added to the National Register of Historic Places in 1998, Starved Rock is an incredible spectacle offering over 13 miles of hiking trails, numerous cascading waterfalls, and 18 different canyons.

-During winter snow blankets the state park and waterfalls freeze over creating a magical natural wonderland.
 Of all the natural beauty here the pick of the bunch has to be The Wildcat Canyon which offers the largest and most impressive waterfall and canyon combination, especially in the current climate.

 Cache River State Natural Area: Johnson County, Illinois

 Cache River State Natural Area is an area of verdant forests and wetlands created by glacial floodwater from the Ohio River and it feels more like Louisiana than Illinois.
 Inhabited by an abundance of wildlife and 1,000-year-old cypress trees that measure roughly 40 feet in circumference, this ecological treasure is a spellbinding spectacle for the eyes.
 What the eyes will fail to acknowledge, however, is that within the swamps and layers of green algae, live over 100 endangered plants and animal species.
 Renting a canoe and exploring the wetlands makes for an unforgettable Illinois bucket list experience.

 The Pomona Natural Bridge is another natural wonder that resides within the Shawnee National Forest but is of far less notoriety.
 Probably the most charming and under-appreciated natural wonder we have on this list its modesty is epitomized by the fact that the stream flowing beneath it remains unnamed to this day.